-Dr. Tomas Hult is a worldwide thought leader in international business, marketing strategy, and global supply chains.
+Dr. Tomas Hult is a global thought leader in international business, marketing strategy, and supply chain management.
 He regularly speaks at global events (e.g., United

 Nations, World Investment Forum, European Commission) and publishes influential